EscapeVerse-01/EscapeVerse/README.md

 Provides data-driven insights into student performance.

 ## Setup:
-1.Download the zip file and extract
+1.Download the zip file and extract.
-2.Install the dependencies in requirements.txt
+2.Install the dependencies in requirements.txt.
-3.Run in terminal using: python app.py
+3.Run in terminal using: python app.py.